 The fair value of financial instruments quoted in an active market is based on the current selling price of those instruments.
-If the financial asset is traded in a market that is not active, or if the instrument is not listed for trading, the Company uses a variety of valuation methods for determining the fair value.
-These methods include a reliance on recent transactions carried out under market conditions, a reliance on other instruments the principal characteristics of which are similar to those of the instrument being valued, an analysis of discounted cash flows, and the use of option-pricing models that are based primarily on market data and as little as possible on data specific to the Company itself.
+If the instrument is not listed for trading, the Company uses a variety of valuation methods for determining the fair value.